Chaklader/mnist-digit-classifier/NOTE.md

 Sure, here's the explanation of sparse vectors in Markdown format:

-# Sparse Vectors in Machine Learning
+## Sparse Vectors in Machine Learning

-## Definition
 A sparse vector is a vector in which most of the elements are zero.
 In machine learning, sparse vectors often refer to model weights where many parameters are zero or very close to zero.

 ## Dense vs. Sparse Vectors